 Setting up a company in the Netherlands is less complicated for global entrepreneurs.
-Ireland has a policy which requires a non-resident directors bond in case no local/EU director is appointed.
-This is quite complex, and expensive.
+Ireland has a policy that requires a non-resident directors bond in case no local/EU director is appointed.
+This is quite complex and expensive.
 Furthermore, in order to open a bank account, or apply for a VAT number, a ‘fully-fledged office’ is required.
 This will complicate your startup process, while in the Netherlands such matters are less complicated.

 The Netherlands and the Republic of Ireland are both considered to be low tax countries with many treaties worldwide easing international business.
 Though both countries are well-known for beneficial tax regulations, the Netherlands has lower corporate income tax for certain industries such as innovative R&D and Investment Funds.
 Additionally, the Netherlands has a flat taxation system on all activities resulting in less-complicated bookkeeping.

 The already beneficial corporate income tax will be further decreased to 16% for small and medium enterprises and to 22.25% for larger corporations (with profits over €200,000) in 2020.
 Furthermore, the darkening of the advantageous expat ruling has been postponed for another 2 years.